 NOTE: Only certified divers are qualified to remove invasive milfoil discovered and marked.
 Improperly removed plants may spread milfoil throughout the lake.
 Plant fragments can break off, root, and expand invasive milfoil infestations in the lake.
 It may take several years to totally eradicate a persistent colony of any invasive plants, including phragmites or purple loosestrife.

 In late summer of 2015, it was the PLIA’s Weed Watchers who spotted the first growth of the invasive aquatic plant known as Variable Milfoil, in the lake near the boat ramp on Horse Island in the State Park.
 The Lake Host Committee of the PLIA and NHDES were alerted to the problem, and mitigation action was immediately taken.
-Volunteers regularly search the sensitive area, marking new growths to be pulled and encouraging boaters to avoid infested waters.
+Since then new infestations have been discovered around the lake.
+Now volunteers regularly search all sensitive areas as part of our Milfoil Team, marking new growths to be pulled and encouraging boaters to avoid infested waters.
 Only certified divers are specially trained to remove any invasive milfoil in the lake.